Kamila-Min/dzen_start-page-layout/README.md

 This is a project with layout of main page of portal [Yandex.Dzen](https://dzen.ru/).

+In file `ex_page.png` an example for a page created in this project.

 # How to compile and launch

 First, you need to pre-install [Node.js](https://nodejs.org/en/download) or check its availability with the command: